Information Security Services: What You Need to Know

 Limit and monitor traffic that can enter and exit your network and regularly inspect for unguarded access points.

-Don’t make the mistake of thinking your organization is too big or too small to be a target.
+Don’t think your organization is too big or too small to be a target.
 More than 15 billion records were exposed by data breaches in 2019, and the targets were companies of all sizes.

 Check out Network Firewall Security: Are You Compliant or Are You Secure? for more information on reinforcing network firewall security.